-109. Theory of change is a description of how and why a desired change is expected to happen in a particular context.
+- 106. Theory of change is a description of how and why a desired change is expected to happen in a particular context.
 It maps out what activities or interventions set out to accomplish and how that leads to desired goals being achieved.
-It does this by first identifying the desired long-term goals then works back from these to identify all the conditions that must be in place for the goals to occur23.
-Further guidance and referenced texts on developing a theory of change can be found in our advice on effective practice24.

-- 110. A whole provider approach requires alignment and consistency across the institution to create an inclusive approach which all students benefit from irrespective of where they are located within the provider.
-The essential features of a whole provider approach are: - A whole lifecycle approach to access, success and progression is adopted - Staff from departments, services and units across the provider are engaged - There is clear and explicit leadership and provider commitment to access, success and progression - A pragmatic approach to change developing a culture and structure that promotes and supports inclusivity and consistency25. - 111.
+It does this by first identifying the desired long-term goals then works back from these to identify all the conditions that must be in place for the goals to occur.24 - 107.
+A whole provider approach requires alignment and consistency across the institution to create an inclusive approach which all students benefit from irrespective of where they are located within the provider.
+The essential features of a whole provider approach are: - A whole lifecycle approach to access, success and progression is adopted - Staff from departments, services and units across the provider are engaged - There is clear and explicit leadership and provider commitment to access, success and progression - A pragmatic approach to change developing a culture and structure that promotes and supports inclusivity and consistency.25 - 108.
 The OfS expects a whole-provider approach to draw on work across the student lifecycle and experience to address gaps in access, success and progression.
 Providers should consider how their access and participation plans will align with their learning, teaching and assessment approaches as well as to their approach to the broader student experience, in order to develop more inclusive curricula and practice to ensure that students from all backgrounds are engaged and supported to succeed.